serverless/guide/source/security/README.md

 title: Security
 menuText: Security
 menuOrder: 17
-description: Highlight concerns and challenges around serverless.
+description: Highlight security concerns and challenges around serverless.
 layout: Doc
-publish: false
+publish: true
 -->

 ## Security

 Serverless is ushering in a new age of application development, but this revolution is not problem free.
 Most notably, when dealing with serverless, we must completely rethink the way we secure our applications.

-How do we add security controls when we ourselves don’t have control over the operating system that executes our code?
-How do we add security controls when the network is abstracted?
-In the following piece we’ll try to provide some useful answers to these questions.
+- How do we add security controls when we ourselves don’t have control over the operating system that executes our code?
+- How do we add security controls when the network is abstracted?

+In the following piece, we’ll try to provide some useful answers to these questions.

-##### What are the new concerns and challenges?
+#### What are the new concerns and challenges?

 The main challenge when it comes to serverless security is that traditional security solutions don’t have the same efficacy with this new architecture.
 Traditional security solutions monitor servers and the network communication between them.
 In serverless however, both the servers and the network are abstracted.
 Furthermore, serverless functions are inherently distributed and therefore visibility is limited and normal flows are difficult to define.

 Additionally, implementing serverless leads to a significant increase in the amount of resources in our cloud environment that require monitoring.

-Other concerns include the faster pace at which the CI/CD processes is executed, and the sudden simplicity of attaching new input sources (such as creating a new trigger) to an application which can serve as a potential entry point for attackers.
+Other concerns include the faster pace at which the CI/CD processes are executed, and the sudden simplicity of attaching new input sources (such as creating a new trigger) to an application which can serve as a potential entry point for attackers.

-##### Are existing security best practices relevant?
+#### Are existing security best practices relevant?

 Not only are existing best practices still relevant, but there are certain best practices that become more critical than they were in the past.
 These include keeping the functions’ permissions least privileged and maintaining a least privileged build system.